animal-tree/Writing-stuff-2/Theories/Creation.md

 Meanwhile, physics just plainly assumes elementary particles and fundamental forces.
 That's really specific.

 Is God limited?
 In 3D, yes, but the arc of time can bend towards anything.
-The universe is 4D and so, no, God's unlimited.
+The universe is 4D and so, no, taking time into account, God's unlimited.
 "Heat death" is balogna because cyclicalities and expansion can always prevent entropic collapse, or something.